I have a confession to make: I’m not a huge fan of Christmas.

 One way is that we look for needs that we can practically meet right here in our community, whether giving to the local food bank or doing something as simple as buying a cup of coffee for a stranger.

 Another way is taking an opportunity to give to ministries that have been a blessing to our family and are helping move the gospel forward.

-And a third way is looking for ways to bless the global poor with gifts like what you’d see in the Gifts of Compassion catalog — giving tools to help others earn an income, stay healthy and get an education.
+And a third way is looking for ways to bless the global poor with gifts like what you’d see in the Compassion catalog — giving tools to help others earn an income, stay healthy and get an education.

 These may not be mind-blowingly original ideas, but they’ve really helped us relieve the pressure that comes around gifts as we focus on others rather than ourselves.